-Once a year, a couple of my friends and I meet up with our high school Math tutor for some dim sum at her favourite dim sum restaurant, Sun Sui Wah !
-Can’t believe it’s already been one year since our last visit here.
+Once a year, a couple of my friends and I meet up with our high school Math tutor for some dim sum at her favourite dim sum restaurant in Richmond, Sun Sui Wah.
+Can’t believe it’s already been one year since our last visit here!

 Reservations were made in advance , but it wasn’t necessary as tables were just gradually starting to fill up given their late opening at 10am.
-However, if you’re not an early bird, reservations after 11:30AM is recommended as the place was packed by the time we left!
+However, if you’re not an early bird, reservations after 11:30AM is recommended.

-Chinese Donut Wrapped in Rice Roll ($5.50) This was my favourite out of the bunch!
-The chinese donut tasted very fresh and crispy wrapped in the rice roll.
-Tasted even more delicious with the peanut and hoisin sauce.
+Chinese Donut Wrapped in Rice Roll ($5.95) This was my favourite out of the bunch!
+The chinese donut tasted very fresh and crispy wrapped in the fresh rice roll.
+It’s often paired with hoisin sauce and peanut for dipping.

 102-4940 No.3 Rd